-- 9. (1) The service of any officer of the Force may be terminated by the Cabinet on the ground that having regard to the conditions of the Force, the usefulness of the officer thereto and all other circumstances of the case, such termination is desirable in the public interest:

-Provided that, where the service of any officer is to be terminated under the - Provided that, where the service of any officer is to be terminated under the provisions of this section, he shall first be suspended from his office and the Minister shall forthwith give notice to Parliament of such suspension and Parliament, if it thinks fit, may - (a) within fourteen days of receiving such notice appoint a committee of its members to review such termination; and - (b) if the committee considers that the officer's service should not have been terminated, direct that his suspension shall cease to have effect. - (2) Where Parliament has directed under the last preceding subsection that a suspension is to cease to have effect, the termination of the officer's services shall be void.
+- 9. (1) The service of any officer of the Force may be terminated by the Cabinet on the ground that having regard to the conditions of the Force, the usefulness of the officer thereto and all other circumstances of the case, such termination is desirable in the public interest: - Provided that, where the service of any officer is to be terminated under the provisions of this section, he shall first be suspended from his office and the Minister shall forthwith give notice to Parliament of such suspension and Parliament, if it thinks fit, may - (a) within fourteen days of receiving such notice appoint a committee of its members to review such termination; and - (b) if the committee considers that the officer's service should not have been terminated, direct that his suspension shall cease to have effect. - (2) Where Parliament has directed under the last preceding subsection that a suspension is to cease to have effect, the termination of the officer's services shall be void.

-B. Legal advice on laws applicable to the matters referred to the Committee i.
-Question at issue
+B. Laws applicable to the matters referred to the Committee